naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: That is correct.

-WitchArrietty: Which means no one's ever around, we can party as long as we want!
+WitchArrietty Happy: Which means no one's ever around, we can party as long as we want!

 UlalaMolly Annoyed: Yeahhhh, I don't think that was his point.